 Your Prestige is easy to install and configure.
-All functions are configurable via the SMT (System Management Terminal) and web configurator.
+All functions of the Prestige are software configurable via the SMT (System Management Terminal) and web configurator.
 Advanced users may configure the Prestige using CLI (Command Line Interface) commands.

 Don't forget to register your Prestige (fast, easy online registration at www.zyxel.com) for free future product updates and information.